giuliachiola/super-blog-content/til/13-critical-css-force-include.md

   - performance
 ---

-[critical CSS](https://github.com/addyosmani/critical) build by the legendary [Addy Osmani](https://twitter.com/addyosmani)
-> Extract & Inline Critical-path CSS in HTML pages
+[Critical CSS](https://github.com/addyosmani/critical) build by [Addy Osmani](https://twitter.com/addyosmani) is a useful library that extracts and inlines critical-path CSS in HTML pages.

 In the documentation page, there are a lot of configurations available _but_ they are not the only ones! 😏